Roasted Asparagus and Halibut Salad with Chèvre and Rhubarb Vinaigrette

 - Salt and freshly ground pepper, to taste Add to list

-- Organic edible flowers or small sprigs of herbs (optional) Add to list
+- Edible flowers or small sprigs of herbs (optional, for garnish) Add to list

-- 2 cups baby arugula or PCC organic mixed baby greens (you may toss in fresh mint, basil or watercress if you so desire) Add to list
+- 2 cups baby arugula or mixed baby greens Add to list

 - Warm Rhubarb Vinaigrette Add to list